Talk to your doctor about a Somryst prescription or

 Do I need to see a healthcare provider face-to-face in a telemedicine visit?

-It depends on where you’re living.
-In certain states, you can sometimes choose
+It depends on where you live.
+In certain states, you can sometimes choose between a video chat, phone call, or even email.

 Is this all legal and above board?

 Of course.
-Telemedicine is a rapidly growing way of accessing healthcare, particularly, in the midst of a global pandemic.
-Third-party telemedicine provider, UpScript, only uses experienced, licensed healthcare providers to diagnose and treat chronic insomnia.
+Telemedicine is a rapidly growing way of accessing healthcare, particularly in the midst of a global pandemic.
+The third-party telemedicine provider, UpScript, only uses experienced, licensed healthcare providers to diagnose and treat chronic insomnia.

 How quickly will a healthcare provider review my information?